go-acoustic/UICaptureSDK-Modules/AjaxListener/README.md

 # README for the Ajax Listener module

 ## INTRODUCTION
-The Ajax Listener module implements functionality which allows the automatic logging of XMLHttpRequest (XHR) request and response data by the UI Capture SDK.
+The Ajax Listener module implements functionality which allows the automatic logging of [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) (XHR) request and response data by the UI Capture SDK.
 This is accomplished by overriding the native XHR prototype object's open method and proxying the setRequestHeader and send methods.
 The Ajax Listener module may be useful in deployments where XHR data would otherwise not be captured in a Tealeaf session.
-Starting from Version 1.2.0, the Ajax Listener module supports automatic logging of request and response data through Fetch API.
+Starting from version 1.2.0, the Ajax Listener module supports automatic logging of [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) request and response data.

-Apart from the Ajax Listener module, other mechanisms available to log the XHR request and response data include:
+Apart from the Ajax Listener module, other mechanisms available to log the XHR and Fetch request and response data include:
 #### TLT.logCustomEvent API
 This is an alternative client side solution capable of logging any client-side data including Ajax request and response data.
-This solution requires manual instrumentation of the application's XHR calls.
-This avoids overriding native XHR methods, does not require any module extension and uses an application data logging API provided by the UI Capture SDK.
+This solution requires manual instrumentation of the application's XHR or Fetch calls.
+This avoids overriding native XHR and Fetch methods, does not require any module extension and uses an application data logging API provided by the UI Capture SDK.

-For further information on the TLT.logCustomEvent API refer to the [UI Capture SDK documentation](https://developer.ibm.com/customer-engagement/docs/watson-marketing/ibm-watson-customer-experience-analytics/tealeaf-ui-capture/cxa_uicapture_public_api_reference/)
+For further information on the TLT.logCustomEvent API refer to the [UI Capture SDK documentation](https://developer.goacoustic.com/acoustic-exp-analytics/docs/ui-capture-public-api-reference)

 ## :warning: IMPORTANT NOTE
 **The Ajax Listener module makes it possible to log application and user data to a Tealeaf session.
 It is your responsibility to thoroughly test your application and validate the data that is being captured before deploying this module into a production setting.**

 **The module only logs XHR data.
-It does not listen to other forms of network communication such as fetch or sendBeacon.**
+It does not listen to other forms of network communication such as sendBeacon.**

-**Version 1.2.0 starts to support logging of fetch data.**
+**Version 1.2.0+ supports logging of Fetch data.**

+**This module has been tested with native browser implementations of XMLHttpRequest and Fetch.
+It is not recommended to use this module with XMLHttpRequest or Fetch polyfills.**

 ## INSTALLATION
-The Ajax Listener module (ver.
-1.1.0) is compatible with UI Capture SDK version 5.5.0 and above.
+The Ajax Listener module is compatible with UI Capture SDK version 5.5.0 and above.
 To install the module, copy the module script (ajaxListener.min.js) into your UI Capture SDK JavaScript file after the SDK source and before the configuration/initialization section.
 The structure of your UI Capture JavaScript file should follow this ordering:

 Component | Description
 --------- | -----------